Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.4.5.3">4.5.3. 'provider' objects</a>

-JSON API Resource objects that MAY be present under the `links` endpoint.
+`provider` objects are meant to indicate links to an index meta-database hosted by database providers.
 The intention is to be able to auto-discover all providers of OPTiMaDe implementations.

-The objects MUST be equal to the objects found in the `"providers.json"` file in this repository.
-Either **all** of the objects from `"providers.json"` MUST be served or **none**.

-It is RECOMMENDED to serve these objects.
+A known list of providers can be found under [appendix 1](#h.app1).

 > **Note**: If a provider wishes to be added to `"provider.json"`, please suggest a change to this repository (make a PR).

 ### <a name="h.4.5.4">4.5.4.
 Index links endpoint</a>

-If the provider implements an index meta-database (see section [3.4 Index](#h.3.4)), the index meta-database MUST be the 'root' OPTiMaDe implementation.
+If the provider implements an index meta-database (see section [3.4 Index](#h.3.4)), it is RECOMMENDED to adopt a structure, where the index meta-database is the `parent` implementation of the provider's other OPTiMaDe databases.

-All other OPTiMaDe databases by the provider MUST be `child` objects under the `links` endpoint of the index meta-database.
+This will make all OPTiMaDe databases and implementations by the provider discoverable as `child` objects under the `links` endpoint of the index meta-database.

-It is understood that the provider's OPTiMaDe databases MUST include the index meta-database as their single `parent` object under their respective `links` endpoints.

 ## <a name="h.4.6">4.6.
 Custom extension endpoints</a>